 This program runs in parallel with WRMD to 1) integrate data in near-real time from a network of participating wildlife rehabilitation organizations in California, and 2) alert California wildlife investigators to unusual wildlife disease events.

-• WildAlert is currently active in California.
+• WildAlert is currently active in Arizona, California and Florida.

 There is potential for WildAlert to eventually reach all 50 states.